 - Employment assets, such as restricted stock units, stock options, and even health savings accounts

 - Bonuses and commissions

-The court can award : (a) particular pieces of the property to each of you, (b) order property sold and divide the proceeds of sale, and (c) order the distribution of benefits (like pensions) that will be paid after the divorce is final.
-In most cases, the law calls for an equal (50/50) division of the marital estate absent extenuating circumstances.
-Circumstances that can support a deviation include premarital property, inheritances, gifts, dissipation of assets, earnings, earnings ability, and other financial resources.
+In most cases, the law calls for an equal (50/50) division of the marital estate.
+Extenuating circumstances that can support a lopsided division include: premarital property, inheritances, gifts, dissipation of assets, earnings, earnings ability, and other financial resources.

-High asset divorces typically employ experts to provide to value business interests, retirement assets, and even personal property.
+Your case may employ experts to provide to value business interests, retirement assets, real estate, and even personal property.
 Assets should not necessarily be divided simply based on their current dollar value.
 You may benefit from financial planners and tax advisors who can determine which assets will be best for your short- and long-term financial security.